Moving Into a Retirement Home

 Deal with nervousness and other resistance

 It's very typical to feel nervous about any move.
 Some older people may not like to admit this, or they may deny it or wish to hide feelings of vulnerability.
-Some seniors may have expressly told family that they "never want to go into one of those homes."
+Some seniors may have expressly told families that they "never want to go into one of those homes."
 Having been convinced of the need, they may still have some leftover feelings of resistance (or even resentment).
 On another hand, families will also feel nervousness and trepidation as the move approaches.

 Residences are prepared to deal with this, and they will give you resources to read.
 There is no one single pattern to this process.
 The main thing, though, is to look at the future; it is brighter and better.
 Be patient.
 Do all you can to remain open-minded.
 Think about previous life changes that have ended up being a positive experience.